* Maximum wall heights in good soils (gravels, sandy gravels, crushed sandstone).

 Sweep the top of the previous course clean.
 Place the next course of units in a running bond pattern (i.e. with the vertical joints from the first course units halfway across the second course units).
 Pull each unit forward until it locks with the nib on the unit below.
 Place the drainage material behind the second course of units.
 Stack units, placing drainage material and compact backfill for each block height layer until your wall is complete.

 Place capping units, if required, on the top course.
-It is recommended that caps be secured using a construction adhesive such as liquid nails™.
+It is recommended that caps be secured using a construction adhesive such as Landscape Stone Concrete Liquid Nails™ or a cement based tile adhesive.
 Some capping may require the removal of nibs from the top course of blocks.

 Please consult with regulating council for local design requirements prior to the construction of any retaining wall.
 Councils in general require that retaining walls be designed and certified by a suitably qualified engineer where the wall is over 0.5m in height and/or where there is a surcharge loading, such as a driveway, house or other structure near the wall.